DANSAG95/sales-analytics/README.md

 This project analyses sales data to evaluate business performance and identify the products, categories, markets, and stores that have the biggest impact on revenue and profitability.

-The analysis combines SQL and Power BI to transform raw sales data into actionable insights and commercial opportunities.